Hydrophilic-lipophilic balance

-The hydrophilic–lipophilic balance (HLB) of a surfactant is a measure of its degree of hydrophilicity or lipophilicity, determined by calculating percentages of molecular weights for the hydrophilic and lipohilic portions of the surfactant molecule, as described by Griffin in 1949 and 1954.
+The hydrophilic–lipophilic balance (HLB) of a surfactant is a measure of its degree of hydrophilicity or lipophilicity, determined by calculating percentages of molecular weights for the hydrophilic and lipophilic portions of the surfactant molecule, as described by Griffin in 1949 and 1954.
 Other methods have been suggested, notably in 1957 by Davies.

 Griffin's method

 Griffin's method for non-ionic surfactants as described in 1954 works as follows:

 where $M_h$ is the molecular mass of the hydrophilic portion of the molecule, and M is the molecular mass of the whole molecule, giving a result on a scale of 0 to 20.

 An HLB value of 0 corresponds to a completely lipophilic/hydrophobic molecule, and a value of 20 corresponds to a completely hydrophilic/lipophobic molecule.

 The HLB value can be used to predict the surfactant properties of a molecule: